PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

-Ideally, one or more properties would be defined and checked against the output but starting simple like this works well in a lot of cases.
+Ideally, one or more properties would be defined and checked against the output but starting simple by just checking that the output makes sense works well in a lot of cases.

 ```rust
 fn sort(nums: &mut Vec<i32>) {